 Provision is made for connecting additional keypads (in parallel with the first one).
 Each keypad should be connected to the control panel by means of a separate cable.
-The address of all keypads should be identical, the zone 7 and 8 can only be used in one of them, elsewhere they should be left open (nothing is to be connected).
+The keypad addresses should be identical, the zone 7 and 8 can only be used in one of them, elsewhere they should be left open (nothing is to be connected).

-There are two types of keypads designed to work together with the CA-6 control panel.
+There are three types of keypads designed to work together with the CA-6 control panel.
 All of them should be connected in the way shown in Fig. 4 for the CA-6 KLED keypad.
-For description of the CA-6 KLED-S terminals, see the figure below.
+For description of other keypad terminals, see the figures below.